Vocational Internship Program for Students

 • If an employer is interested in hiring you, they will send your name to MassCEC for an eligibility check.

-• If you are eligible, the employer may contact your Co-op Coordinator to set up a phone or in-person interview with you.
+• If you are eligible, the employer may contact you or your Co-op Coordinator to set up a phone or in-person interview with you.

 Number 3 in orange circle